-Medical facilities in Cabo Verde are limited, and, despite an extensive network of local pharmacies, some medications are in short supply or otherwise unavailable.
-The country’s largest hospitals (all public) are in Praia and Mindelo, but smaller public health centers and private medical clinics, of variable quality in both personnel and equipment, are located throughout the country.
-The islands of Brava and Santo Antão do not have airports, so air evacuation from them in the event of a medical emergency is impossible.
+Medical facilities in Cabo Verde are limited, and some medications are in short supply or otherwise unavailable.
+The country’s largest hospitals are in Praia and Mindelo.
+There are smaller public health centers and private medical clinics, of variable quality in both personnel and equipment, throughout the country.
+The islands of Brava and Santo Antão do not have airports which makes air evacuation in the event of a medical emergency impossible.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.

 We strongly recommend supplemental insurance to cover medical evacuation.

 Carry prescription medication in original packaging, along with your doctor’s prescription.